tomashrdlicka/ELIE/README.md

 **Explain Like I'm an Expert**: a spin on "Explain Like I'm 5"—but for people who want expert-level nuance.

-## What It Does

-ELIE is an interactive [Dash Plotly app](https://dash.plotly.com/) that tailors explanations to your current knowledge.
+ELIE is an interactive [Dash Plotly app](https://dash.plotly.com/) that dynamically tailors explanations to your current knowledge.
-Think of it as a "choose-your-own-expert" learning map.

 ## How It Works

-1. **Pick a topic:** Type in something you want to learn—say, "quaternions".
+1. **Choose a topic:** Enter something you'd like to learn—say, **"quaternions".**
-2. **Get a baseline:** ELIE shows you an initial explanation and a web of related concepts (e.g. "complex numbers", "rotation", "linear algebra").
+2. **See your baseline:** ELIE delivers an initial explanation plus a concept map (e.g. "complex numbers," "rotation," "linear algebra").
-3. **Click what you know:** Select any familiar node—e.g. "linear algebra"—and ELIE refines the explanation.
+3. **Click unfamiliar nodes:** Select any concept you're not yet comfortable with—e.g. **"complex numbers"**—and ELIE refines the explanation around that prerequisite.
-4. **Iterate to expertise.**
-   Keep choosing known concepts; the map updates and the explanation sharpens until it's perfectly pitched to your expertise.
+4. **Refine to mastery:** Keep exploring unknown nodes; the map and explanation evolve until they perfectly match your expertise.

 ## Quick Start